-The Empower Role Model Lists supported by Yahoo Finance showcase business leaders who are breaking down barriers at work and working hard to smash the ceiling for people of color across the world.
+The Empower Role Model Lists supported by YouTube showcase business leaders who are breaking down barriers at work and working hard to smash the ceiling for people of color across the world.

-The global Outstanding LGBT+ Role Model Lists supported by Yahoo Finance showcase LGBT+ business leaders and allies who are breaking down barriers and creating more inclusive workplaces across the world.
+The global Outstanding LGBTQ+ Role Model Lists supported by YouTube showcase LGBTQ+ business leaders and allies who are breaking down barriers and creating more inclusive workplaces across the world.

-The global Heroes Women Role Model Lists supported by Yahoo Finance showcase leaders who are championing women in business and driving change for gender diversity in the workplace.
+The global Heroes Women Role Model Lists supported by YouTube showcase leaders who are championing women in business and driving change for gender diversity in the workplace.